 Q: As an architecture student, will I be able to declare a dual major?

-Q: How do I become an architecture student?
+Q: How do I declare a minor?

-Q: I want to study abroad; can I take architecture courses overseas?
+Q: I want to study abroad; Can I take architecture courses overseas?